 The price of our common shares could decline if there are substantial sales of our common shares and if there is a large number of our common shares available for sale.
-After this offering, we will have 39,699,235 outstanding common shares based on the number of shares outstanding as of June 30, 2005, assuming a one-to-one conversion of our preferred shares and giving effect to the issuance of 103,800 common shares upon the exercise of options in connection with this offering.
-This includes the 5,500,000 shares that we are selling and the 4,546,800 shares the selling shareholders are selling in this offering, which may be resold in the public market immediately.
-The remaining 29,652,435 shares, or approximately 75% of our outstanding shares after this offering, are currently restricted as a result of securities laws or lock-up agreements but will be able to be sold in the near future as set forth below.
+After this offering, we will have outstanding common shares based on the number of shares outstanding as of June 30, 2005.
+This includes the shares that we are selling and the shares the selling shareholders are selling in this offering, which may be resold in the public market immediately.
+The remaining shares, or % of our outstanding shares after this offering, are currently restricted as a result of securities laws or lock-up agreements but will be able to be sold in the near future as set forth below.